apache/tvm/docs/langref/hybrid_script.rst

 Features
 ========

-#.
-Software emulation

-Both software emulation and compilation are supported.
+1. Software emulation: Both software emulation and compilation are supported.
 To define a function, you need to use ``tvm.hybrid.script`` decorator to indicate this is a hybrid function:

 .. code-block:: python

     @tvm.hybrid.script
     def outer_product(a, b, c):
         for i in range(a.shape[0]):